HansRandomizer/Resident-Evil-0-Randomizer/README.md

 ## Known Issues and Features in Development

-- The Balanced mode is currently too random and doesn't effectively balance gameplay.
-I am working on a fix.
+- The Balanced mode is currently too random and doesn't effectively balance gameplay. *A fix has been created and will be released soon*.
 - The stack count doesn't update when an item is randomized (for example, 1 First Aid Kit turns into 1 bullet).
 I'll be correcting this soon.
 - Occasionally, when dropping items from the item menu, stack count issues may arise if there's an original game item of the same type.
 - In a case where many items are dropped at once, some items were lost.
 I am addressing this issue.

+- User NeoSyther figured out, that you should not use the lift after you unlocked the kitchen with the "Fire Key".
+Fixes and workarounds are under dicussion.
+For more infos see Issue 3.

 # DISCLAIMER